Load Cell Mounting and Installation Best Practices

 1) Choose The Right Frame and Fixture

 The fixture design should minimize unintended inputs from the surrounding environment.
-Vibrations, thermal expansion, mechanical deformation, and stray electrical current can cause false readings and damage to or failure of the load cell.
+Vibrations, thermal expansion, mechanical deformation, and stray electrical current can cause false readings and damage to, or failure of, the load cell.

 A variety of sources can introduce vibrations that affect the fixture, including compressors, pumps, actuators, and engines.
 Additionally, ground vibrations from seismic activity can skew measurement results.
 Securing the frame to a hard, flat surface will reduce vibrations from passing vehicles and local equipment.
+To the extent that vibration mitigation is not possible, the measuring system should incorporate filters and software to compensate for the effect.

-Accounting for Thermal Expansion/Mechanical Deformation
+(b) Accounting for Thermal Expansion/Mechanical Deformation

 Design the mounting frame to allow for unhindered thermal expansion or contraction.
 Load cell mounts that do not allow for mechanical expansion can cause permanent damage to the load cell or frame.
 To maintain a safe operating environment, always design for the appropriate amount of expansion clearance.
 Also build a frame that avoids the intrusion of ice, moisture and other weather-related factors that can cause corrosion or mechanical deformation.

-Accounting for Other Forces
+(d) Accounting for Other Forces

 Particularly in outdoor environments, the support frame should account for other forces that can add loads to the system, such as wind.

-Avoiding Electrical Interference
+(e) Avoiding Electrical Interference

 2) Align Loads in the Proper Direction

-Correctly Distributing and Guiding the Load
+(a) Correctly Distribute and Guide the Load

 The most common reason for inaccurate load cell measurements is improper axial loading.
 Since loads can be compressive, tensile, or torsional, properly guiding the load direction depends on the application.
 Section 4 describes mounting best practices to mitigate improper loading.